Invariant measures for horospherical actions and Anosov groups: Abstract

 \section{Abstract}

-Let $\Gamma$ be a Zariski dense Anosov subgroup (with respect to a minimal parabolic subgroup) of a connected semisimple real algebraic group $G$.
-For a maximal horospherical subgroup $N$ of $G$, we show that the space of all non-trivial $NM$-invariant ergodic and $A$-quasi-invariant Radon measures on $\Ga\ba G$, up to proportionality, is homeomorphic to $\br^{\text{rank}\,G-1}$, where $A$ is a maximal real split torus and $M$ is a maximal compact subgroup which normalizes $N$.
+Let $\Gamma$ be a Zariski dense Anosov subgroup of a connected semisimple real algebraic group $G$.
+For a maximal horospherical subgroup $N$ of $G$, we show that the space of all non-trivial $NM$-invariant ergodic and $A$-quasi-invariant Radon measures on $\Ga\ba G$, up to proportionality, is homeomorphic to $\br^{\text{rank}\,G-1}$, where $A$ is a maximal real split torus and $M$ is a maximal compact subgroup that normalizes $N$.
 One of the main ingredients is to establish the $NM$-ergodicity of all Burger-Roblin measures.